 God only knows what will happen when he takes his shots, and that type of entertainment is uncanny.
 It’s a tradition unlike any other.

-Barkley will team up with PGA Tour legend Phil Mickelson for Capitol One’s The Match: Champions for Change at Stone Canyon Golf Club in Arizona.
-The duo will play former NFL quarterback Peyton Manning and NBA superstar Stephen Curry.
+Barkley teamed up with PGA Tour legend Phil Mickelson for Capitol One’s The Match: Champions for Change at Stone Canyon Golf Club in Arizona in November 2020.
+The duo played former NFL quarterback Peyton Manning and NBA superstar Steph Curry.

 The NBA legend‘s swing appears to have been fixed.
 Well, by fixed I mean he looks like a he has a semi normal swing for the first time.
 He put it on display at the Regions Tradition tournament in Birmingham, Alabama.
 Even Bo Jackson was impressed.